 • Accuracy: assets are recorded at their original cost and adjusted appropriately for depreciation over time.

-A review is a step down from a full audit.
-It provides limited assurance and costs less, making it appropriate for smaller associations or as a periodic check between full audits.
-A compilation is the lowest level, where the CPA organizes the association's own records without providing any assurance of accuracy.
+An audit is an independent examination of the association's financial records by a licensed CPA.
+It provides the highest level of assurance that your financials are accurate and free from material error.
+A review provides limited assurance and costs less, making it appropriate for smaller associations or periodic checks between full audits.
+A compilation is the lowest level, where the CPA organizes the association's records without providing any assurance of accuracy.

 The general recommendation is at minimum an external review every one to four years, depending on your governing documents and state.
 For associations managing substantial reserve funds, an annual audit is the right standard.